April 2026

 What AI Changes (and What It Doesn't): A Framework for Educators

 This 45-minute session unpacks a data-driven framework from the aiEDU & Burning Glass Institute report "Which Skills Matter Now?" to help K–12 educators make sharper decisions about curriculum, instruction, and assessment in an age of AI.
 Participants will leave with a four-quadrant lens for analyzing any skill in your subject area, a concrete example of the framework in action, and practical strategies for adapting your assessment approach.
+Register for the webinar here.

 Thought Leadership & Advocacy